phac-nml/plasmidprofiler-galaxy/README.md

 Heatmap display of plasmid content in WGS data.
 This program parses plasmids identified through SRST2 and BLAST, scores them based on a combined measure of maximized coverage and minimized sequence divergence, and produces visualizations along with tabular results.
 Best used on results from the workflow "P2 - Plasmid Profiler: SRST2 and BLAST"

+Detailed documentation can be found at http://plasmid-profiler.readthedocs.io/.
+This repository contains the customized [Galaxy][] tools for this pipeline as well as the source for the documentation.

 ## Documentation ##
 -------------------